Frequently Asked Questions (FAQs)

 In Feb.
 2016, the Shorewood community gathered for a 3-day Visioning Summit to identify the top district priorities over the next decade.
-“Modernizing & Maintaining Our Historic Facilities” was one of the Top 5 priorities identified.
+“Modernizing & Maintaining Our Historic Facilities” was one of the Top 5 priorities identified by the 100+ participants.
 A facilities planning initiative was launched to assess, identify, and implement needed improvements to ensure that Shorewood continues to be a high-performing school district.

 The Shorewood School Board is leading the facilities planning process.

 Who else is participating in the Facilities Planning process?

 Administrators, teachers & staff, parents, students, and community members, as well as our professional partners, Eppstein Uhen Architects, Miron Construction, and PMA Financial Network.

 The District seeks to improve our historic buildings by addressing:

 - Americans with Disabilities Act (ADA) Compliance

 - Building Systems and Infrastructure

 - Academic Classrooms and Support Areas